AlienAndHisBeard/VueAndBackend/README.md

 - User registration/login/deletion,
 - List of favourite stops of the user,
 - List of favourite stops of the user with their delays,
-- Adding and deleting favourite stops.
+- Adding and deleting favourite stops,

-TODO: JWT Bearer authorization
+- JWT Bearer authorization.

 ![BackendPreview](./Backend.png)

 # Frontend offers: